ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

-AllenCCFv3 and its hierarchical ontological labeling, along with the DevCCF, provides the necessary data for developing a tailored structural parcellation network for multimodal imaging.
+AllenCCFv3 and its hierarchical ontological labeling, along with the DevCCF, provides the necessary data for developing a tailored structural parcellation network for multi-modal imaging.
 The ``allensdk`` Python library permits the creation of any gross parcellation based on the AllenCCFv3 ontology.
 For example, using ``allensdk`` we coalesced the labels to the following six major
 structures:  cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
 This labeling was mapped to the P56 component of the DevCCF for use with the T2-w template component.
 Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, were used to train the proposed brain parcellation network.
-Note that other brain parcellation networks have also been made available in the same ANTsXNet functionality using other regions and modalities.
+Note that other brain parcellation networks have also been trained using alternative regions and parcellation schemes and are available in the same ANTsXNet functionality.

 ### Evaluation